iterate-ch/docs/cryptomator/index.md

 ### Renaming

+The expected behavior for renaming vaults is:
+- Renaming locked vaults: The vault gets renamed correctly.
-Make sure that the vault is locked before it gets renamed.
-Otherwise the vault will be changed to a normal folder.
-Using [Smart Synchronization](../mountainduck/connect/sync.md) mode an additional vault with the original name will appear.
+- Renaming unlocked vaults: The vault gets changed to a normal folder with the new name.
+The vaults content will be shown decrypted in the folder.

 ## Browser